jihoonsong/ramd/README.md

 If you're interested in collaborating with us, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.

-## Contact

-You can join our [Discord](https://discord.gg/hMsQas3Vw9) to ask questions or engage in discussions.

 ## License

+All code inside [vm](./crates/execution/vm) directory is licensed under the GNU General Public License v3.0, which can be found in the [LICENSE.GPLv3](./LICENSE.GPLv3) file.

-RAM monorepo is licensed under the MIT License.
+Other code is licensed under the MIT License, which can be found in the [LICENSE.MIT](./LICENSE.MIT) file.